Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Uniform A Priori Estimates

-Now use the estimate \eqref{eq:EnergyEstimate} to conclude \eqref{eq:wn}. \end{proof} By a similar strategy as in Lemmas \ref{lem:EnergyEstimate} and \ref{lem:wn} we can also obtain exponential a priori estimates.
-This is due to a standard decomposition of the exponential of a martingale into a supermartingale and the exponential of its quadratic variation process.
-The latter can be bounded independent of the size of $\tr Q$ by the estimate in $l_{m+1}$.
-The precise statement is the following. \begin{prop} Let $v_0 \in \mathcal{L}^{\infty}\big( \Omega, \algF, \PP; C([0,1])\big)$, $w_0 \in \mathcal{L}^{\infty}\big( \Omega, \algF, \PP; C^1([0,1])\big)$ and $\alpha >0$ arbitrary.
+Gronwall's lemma now yields the result. \end{proof} Using a similar strategy we can also obtain exponential a priori estimates that are crucial for a Gronwall type argument in the error analysis.
+The proof is based on a standard decomposition of the exponential of a martingale into a supermartingale and the exponential of its quadratic variation process.
+The precise statement is the following. \begin{prop} Let $v_0,w_0 \in \mathcal{L}^{\infty}( \Omega, \algF, \PP; C([0,1]))$ and $0< \alpha \leq \alpha^\ast \df \beta/(144 \tr Q_2)$.
 Then